RaymondJiangkw/c-dynamic-type-library/README.md

 *Author*: Jiang Kevin

+## Purpose

+The idea for developing this library emerges when I was using C++ to write a Simple Database Program like `SQLite`, in which case an arbitrary table with variable number of properties and types should be able to be created, modified, stored to and loaded from a single file.
+The solution is usually to write an embedded Virtual Machine, like JVM, which enables dynamic `reflection`.
+However, Virtual Machine will be an overkill for my simple program, so I wonder whether there exists a native way to develop dynamic type in C++.
+This library is my solution.

 ## Dependencies

 I develop this library in the `Windows` platform, but `linux` and `macOS` platforms are not tested yet.
 I think it should work in both platforms, since I didn't use any platform-specific tricks or libraries.